Ha4rry/rps-extreme/README.md

-# This Is Not a serious program
+# This is a fun program to mess around with.

 Its just a Simple Rock Paper Scissors Project.